Click plan to view in Google Maps

 and do their best to preserve the unique homes and

-beautiful open spaces they share.
+remaining open spaces they share.
 If you pass by and

 hear the strings of a banjo above the thump of your

-car stereo it might not be your imagination! |
+car stereo it might not be your imagination!

 This

-history has been adapted from Banjotown,
+history has been adapted by Phil Graham from Banjo Town,

 Radnor – A Fact or a Legend?
 Originally